Former Judge Knew to Call Morgan, Collin, Yeast & Salyer Right Away After His Car Accident

 “If they don’t get a settlement or mediation for you, they’re not afraid to take your case to court,” said Judge Trude.
 “Not only that, but they’re great guys and great lawyers and I would recommend them to everyone – and I have.”

-If you ever find yourself in need of a personal injury attorney after being injured in a car or big truck wreck, do what Judge Trude did: call Morgan, Collins, Yeast & Salyer and put their Kentucky Courage to work for you.
+If you ever find yourself in need of a personal injury attorney after being injured in a car or big truck accident, do what Judge Trude did: call Morgan, Collins, Yeast & Salyer and put their Kentucky Courage to work for you.
 Contact us now.

 One Man’s Hearing Loss Case Leads to a Win for All Kentucky Workers